 Interactive Explainer

 Full fine-tuning of a 70B model touches 70 billion parameters.
 LoRA touches 200 million.
-The quality is often indistinguishable, and the checkpoint is 300× smaller.
-Slide the rank, and see the numbers move.
+Quality is often indistinguishable, and the checkpoint is 300× smaller.
+Slide the rank and see the numbers move; then watch a live SVD recover a target matrix as $r$ grows.

 |---|---|---|---|